maddie1231/CSE-284-Final-Project/README.md

 ```

 ### 4. Prepare data (not on github due to size)
 **Genotype data source:** 1000 Genomes Project, EUR.
-Downloaded from the [1000 Genomes FTP](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) and convert to PLINK format, keeping only EUR samples.
+Downloaded from the [1000 Genomes FTP](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).

-Download the EUR PLINK binary files and use plink to filter them to only EUR donors.
+Use plink to filter them to only EUR donors.
 Update paths in GWAS simulation scripts named /path/to/your/100G/chr* to the location of your downloaded reference files.

 **LD scores and weights:** Download from the [LDSC GitHub releases](https://github.com/bulik/ldsc) or the LDSC wiki (files `eur_w_ld_chr.tar.bz2` and `weights_hm3_no_hla.tgz`) https://zenodo.org/records/10515792 .